 Keep it Simple

-When making you family house rules keep in mind that they will be made primarily for kids follow.
+When making your family house rules keep in mind that they will be made primarily for kids to follow.

 Although kids are extremely smart, too much information could be confusing and hard to follow.